Career Development Process

 - Internships help you prove yourself in the “real-world.”

 - Internships help you develop better work habits.

 Job Search Tools – The internet is a top resource for many of today’s job hunters.
 Among Americans who have looked for work in the last two years, (as of 2015), 79% utilized online resources in their most recent job search and 34% say these online resources were the most important tool available to them

 Research Employers – Research is a critical part of the job search process.
 It can help you: Identify companies that may be hiring in your field; Prepare you for a job interview; Learn about potential growth of businesses and industries; Focus your job search on employers that share your values; Understand how you can apply your skills in a new field.

 - Informational Interviews – Change things around and reverse the roles of the interview.
 Find a company of interest, locate a professional within that company, then ask to interview that individual to gain a better understanding of the company, its environment, and what it takes to work there.

 - Company Specific Websites – Conduct research on a company of interest.
 Find the company website online and look around.
 Investigate the company’s goals & initiatives, and see if it is a good fit for your personality, interests & goals.

-Contact Alma Pierce for additional help & guidance!
+Contact Nan Thurston for additional help & guidance!